shrvenk/my_org_chart/README.md

   * use of hashing ( dict(key=>list ()) ) to iterate over Hierarchy Tree structure
   * addition and deletion of employees in existing structure
   * searching the employees over name , location and employee id
+  * detail info of each employee can be obtained by clicking on it
-  * Scalable , consistant and goood performance system
+  * consistant and good performance system

   To start the app on your local server